awegroup/AWE-Eco/CONTRIBUTING.md

 To create release you need write permission on the repository.

-1. Check author list in `Citation.cff`
+1. Check and contact the authors listed in `CITATION.cff`
 1. Update the `CHANGELOG.md` to include changes made
 1. Goto [GitHub release page](https://github.com/awegroup/EcoModel/releases)
 1. Press Create a new release button